nanobox-io/nanobox-docs/source/domains-networking/ssl-tls/adding.html.md

 If you've purchased an SSL certificate from a 3rd Party SSL provider and have not keyed the certificate, this is the option you should go with.
 This is a multi-step process.

 #### 1. Submit Your CSR to Your SSL Provider
-With your private key generated, we then create and provide a Certificate Signing Request (CSR).
+With your private key generated, Nanobox provides a Certificate Signing Request (CSR).
 Submit your CSR to your SSL provider.
 They will use it to generate a certificate and certificate authority that matches your private key.

 ![Certificate Request](/src-images/ssl-tls-csr.png)